dsloyer/ez-kubeadm/README.md

   14. I've had problems with VMs (Xenial) booting extremely slowly with VBox 6.0, while v5.2.26 works great. see https://github.com/hashicorp/vagrant/issues/10578, for a discussion of this issue.
-  15. Another VBox 6.0 issue: Centos cluster VMs don't come up under VBox 6.0 either -- the master node boots fine, but the next VM fails to spin up.
-I've not yet found similar reports from others.
+  15. Another VBox 6.0 issue: Centos cluster VMs don't come up under VBox 6.0 either -- the master node boots fine, but the next VM (cnode1) fails to spin up.
-  16. Side note on VBox 6.0: UAC will trigger when the hostupdater (a vagrant plugin) tries to update the hosts file.
-Not sure how necessary this plugin is -- installed on v6.0 by default, consider removing it via "vagrant plugin remove".
+  16. Side note on VBox 6.0: Windows UAC will trigger when the hostupdater (a vagrant plugin) tries to update the hosts file.

 ## Network Notes:
 These all seem to work well -- feel free to use any of them.
 Any quirks have been addressed in the Vagrantfiles and YAML:
   * calico:    Simply works.
-  * weave:     Worker nodes require a static route to the master node.
+  * weave:     Worker nodes require a static route to the master node (applied by Vagrantfile)
   * romana:    Seems to require romana-agent daemonset tolerance for not-ready nodes
   * flannel:   Its yaml must be tweaked to use enp0s8(Ubuntu) or eth1(CentOS) host-only interface, not the NAT'd one
   * canal      Its yaml must be tweaked to use enp0s8(Ubuntu) or eth1(CentOS) host-only interface, not the NAT'd one